Hani Abdel‑Warith

 Welcome

-In my ongoing and completed research, I show that states in the Middle East and North Africa supply high schools and mosques unevenly and strategically to facilitate social control, creating compliant and demobilized citizenries.
-These processes, prevalent in nations with histories of nondemocratic rule, leave behind manufactured meritocracies, territorialized marginalizations, and, ironically, enduring political fault lines.
+In my ongoing and completed research, I show that postcolonial states supply high schools and mosques unevenly and strategically to facilitate social control, with the goal of creating compliant and demobilized citizenries.
+These processes, prevalent in nations with histories of nondemocratic rule, leave behind manufactured meritocracies, territorialized marginalizations, and enduring political divisions.

 I am grateful to be advised by Amaney Jamal, Mark Beissinger, and Elizabeth Nugent.